Soliah-Akinola/todo-app/README.md

-# 📝 React Todo App
+# 📝Typescript Todo App

-A fully functional and visually appealing Todo Application built with **React 19+, React Router, Tailwind CSS, TanStack Query**, and **React Aria**.
-This project is designed to be accessible, performant, and developer-friendly, showcasing modern frontend practices.
+A fully type-safe Todo Application built with TypeScript.
+This project demonstrates how to build a small, modular, and maintainable application using  TypeScript.
 ---

 ## ✨ Features